 On February 18, 2021, the Company entered into a three-year option agreement pursuant to which First Mining may earn a 100% interest in Exiro's Swain Post property located in northwestern Ontario through future cash and share payments of approximately \$250,000 to Exiro during the term of the option, and by completing all assessment work requirements on the property during the option term.
-The Swain Post property comprises 237 single cell mining claims covering nearly 5,000 hectares.
+The Swain Post property comprises 237 single cell mining claims covering nearly 5,000 Ha.
 It is located approximately 5 km west of First Mining's western-most property boundary at Springpole.

-On April 29, 2021, the Company entered into an earn-in agreement with Whitefish which gives First Mining the right to earn a 70% interest in the Swain Lake project by making cash payments totaling \$200,000 and share payments totaling \$425,000, and by incurring at least \$500,000 worth of expenditures on the Swain Lake Property during the first 3 years of the earn-in term.
-Upon completing the first stage of the earn-in, First Mining will hold a 70% interest in the Swain Lake Property and will have an additional period of 2 years within which to acquire the remaining 30% of the project by paying \$1 million to Whitefish and issuing \$1 million worth of First Mining shares to Whitefish.
+On April 29, 2021, the Company and its wholly-owned subsidiary, Gold Canyon, entered into an earn-in agreement with Whitefish Exploration Inc. which gives First Mining the right to earn, through Gold Canyon, an initial 70% interest in the Swain Lake property by making cash payments totaling \$200,000 and share payments totaling \$425,000, and by incurring at least \$500,000 worth of expenditures on the Swain Lake property during the first 3 years of the earn-in term.
+Upon completing the first stage of the earn-in, First Mining will hold, through Gold Canyon, a 70% interest in the Swain Lake property and will have an additional period of 2 years within which to acquire the remaining 30% of the property by paying \$1 million in cash to Whitefish and by issuing \$1 million worth of First Mining Shares to Whitefish.
+If the second stage of the earn-in is not completed, Whitefish and Gold Canyon will enter into a joint venture agreement with respect to the Swain Lake property.

-The Swain Lake Property comprises of 82 single cell mining claims covering 1,640 hectares.
+The Swain Lake property comprises 82 single cell mining claims covering 1,640 Ha.
 It is located approximately 2 km from First Mining's western-most property boundary at Springpole and immediately to the east of the Swain Post property.